STEVE INSKEEP, Host:

 HORSLEY: Teacher Kate Benson says people who graduate from Pittsburgh's good colleges used to think they had to go elsewhere for work.
 Not anymore.

-Ms. KATE BENSON (Teacher): I think that people have recognized, over the last decade especially, that it's a valuable place to be.
+KATE BENSON: I think that people have recognized, over the last decade especially, that it's a valuable place to be.
 You know, when it comes time to raise a family, you really can't beat growing up and raising a family in this city.

 HORSLEY: That's encouraging news for economist Briem, who says Pittsburgh residents are often the last to believe in their city's revitalization.
 He's proud of all the attention that Pittsburgh is getting, but he cautions the makeover is not finished.